 Market Street Wealth Management is an SEC-registered financial advisor firm with Indianapolis, Indiana as its headquarters.
 It currently holds millions in assets under management (AUM), according to the latest records the firm filed with the SEC.
 The firm provides a variety of services, including financial planning, investment management and retirement plan consulting.

 Market Street Wealth Management was founded in 2001.
 Its managing partner is Kevin J. Ervin.
 Today, it operates as a fee-only, SEC-registered investment advisor (RIA).
 Its employees include certified financial planners (CFPs), certified public accountants (CPAs) and an investment analyst.

 Market Street Wealth Management works mostly with individuals.
-About half of its clientele consists of high-net-worth individuals.
+Much of its clientele consists of high-net-worth individuals.
 It also extends its services to businesses as well as profit-sharing plans.

 Services Offered by Market Street Wealth Management

 Market Street Wealth Management offers an array of services, including wealth planning, investment management and overall financial consulting.
 Prior to initiating investment-related services, the firm will engage the client to learn about his or her personal situation and financial goals.
 Afterward, the firm will create an investment portfolio with an asset allocation deemed appropriate for the client and based in individual investment objectives.

 When it comes to comparing an appropriate portfolios for clients, the firm claims it focuses less on securities selection and more on asset allocation.
 It aims for the right mix of equity, fixed income and cash investments that are right for the client based on his or her individual objectives.